ericpruitt/emus/core/README.md

 Although this repository's build system supports GNU and BSD Make, GNU Make must be installed to compile musl.

-Position-Independent Executable (PIE) compilation is disabled for gawk and
-coreutils: when PIE is enabled, they will build successfully but segfault when executed.

   [musl]: https://www.musl-libc.org/
   [nss]: https://en.wikipedia.org/wiki/Name_Service_Switch